beNative/udio-prompt-crafter/README.md

     ```
     This will build the app and launch it with Electron.

-3.  **Package for distribution:**
+3.  **Package for Windows:**
     ```bash
-    npm run package
+    npm run package-win
     ```
-    This will create an installer/executable for your current operating system in a `release` folder.
+    This will create a Windows installer in a `release` folder.